niltonheck/upright-go-1-reverse-engineering/README.md

 If you would like to contribute to this project, please feel free to open an issue or a pull request.
 I would be happy to collaborate with you!

 This project is meant to be free and acessible, all contributions are welcome and will be credited.
-Please refer to the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Credits